yuanqing/create-figma-plugin/docs/figma-plugin-basics.md

 API | Main context | UI context
 :--|:--|:--
 Figma plugin API | :white_check_mark: Available (via the [`figma`](https://figma.com/plugin-docs/api/figma/) global object) | :x: Not available
-JavaScript API | :warning: Only a subset is available (excludes [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model), [`Fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)) | :white_check_mark: Available
+JavaScript API | :x: Only a subset is available (excludes [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model), [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)) | :white_check_mark: Available

 See that:

 1. There is a concept of a “main context” and a “UI context”.
-2. The availability of the Figma plugin API and JavaScript API differs between the two contexts.
+2. The availability of the Figma plugin API and JavaScript API differs between the two “contexts”.

 ### Main context